ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 A brief summary is in order.

+- Audio clips are denoised with spectral gating to remove static noise
 - Audio clips are segmented into 0.25 second chunks and will be classified chunk-by-chunk
 - Each chunk is transformed into a spectrogram to accentuate the most important qualities of sound: amplitude with respect to time, and amplitude with respect to pitch.
 - The spectograms are flattened into 1D arrays for the sake of the classifier